Caltech-IPAC/pyNEID/README.md

 This package provides API access to the NEID Archive: neid.ipac.caltech.edu

-The package can be installed via pip: `pip install git+https://github.com/Caltech-IPAC/pyNEID.git`
+The package can be installed via pip: `pip install pyneid`

 With pyNEID you can:
   - log in using your NEID Archive credentials, or use without login for access to public data only